Return to Rowing Guidance - COVID-19 Strategic Framework V5.2 - Updated 2 April 2021

 - In order to gather and store personal information securely, sports clubs may need to be registered with the Information Commissioner’s Office (ICO), particularly if you are collecting personal data from non-members.

-- If you are unsure whether you need to register, please contact the ICO via their helpline on0303 123 1113, or visit www.ico.org
+If you are unsure whether you need to register, please contact the ICO via their helpline on 0303 123 1113, or visit www.ico.org.uk.

-Clubs should recognise that some members may not feel comfortable returning to crew boats and any crew boat rowing should be subject to all individuals understanding the risk and agreeing to follow the procedures below.
+Clubs should recognise that some members may not feel comfortable rowing in crew boats and any crew boat rowing should be subject to all individuals understanding the risk and agreeing to follow the procedures below.

 The club COVID officer must carry out a documented risk assessment prior to any crew boat activity taking place and is responsible for ensuring all appropriate mitigations are in place.